soumyadip-cy/ekart_project/README.md

 2. Additional functionalities include authentication, a shopping cart, and admin features for listing items, adding descriptions, and updating prices, by modifying the '\textit{admin.py}' file.

 3. The various database objects were created in the '\textit{models.py}', and request mapping was done in '\textit{views.py}'.

+---

+### Notes

+- To actually use this app, a superuser needs to be created, and the database needs to be populated using the admin panel.
+Categories need to be created, Stocks need to be updated, Products need to be uploaded.